Reki43/Assignment-3/README.md

 ```

 >[!NOTE]
->Setting the limit on SSH will block any IP address after 6 connection attempts within 30 seconds.
+>Setting the limit on SSH will block any IP address after 6 connection attempts within 30 seconds[^5].

 >[!IMPORTANT]
 >After entering the commands, make sure it said `Rules updated` and `Rules updated (v6)` for steps 2 and 3.